stevleibelt/incubator/component/php/batch_job/README.md

 ### Queue / List

-* a list containing all available items for a given processor
+* a list containing all available item ids for a given processor
+* a item id is an id referring to a item you have to process
 * implements QueueInterface
 * structure:
     * id
     * batch_id
+    * item_id
     * status
     * created_at
     * processed_at

 ### Enqueuer / Loader / Stocker / Restocker / Refiller

-* fills up queue with items
+* fills up queue with item ids
 * implements EnqueueInterface

 ### Allocator